Emmacharleswilson/Discover3c/README.md

 ### Media
 - Wash-day routine video was sourced from (https://www.youtube.com/watch?v=A4YMdv9Tqwo&t=3s)
-- All images appart from the about-us section image have been source from (https://www.google.com)
+- All images apart from the about-us section image have been source from (https://www.google.com)

 ### Code
 The developer consulted multiple sites in order to better understand the code they were trying to implement.
 For code that was copied and edited, the developer made sure to reference this with the code.
 The following sites were used on a more regular basis: